aws-samples/customer-churn-sagemaker-pipelines-sample/README.md

 # Customer-Churn-SageMaker
+Build, tune, and deploy an end-to-end churn prediction model using Amazon SageMaker Pipelines.

+The ability to predict that a particular customer is at a high risk of churning, while there is still time to do something about it, represents a huge additional potential revenue source for every online business.
+Depending on the industry and business objective, the problem statement can be multi-layered.

 ## Description
 Customer Churn Model to predict if a customer would be retained or not.
 1. Store Retail Dataset (https://www.kaggle.com/uttamp/store-data)
 2. Binary Classification Model using the SageMaker XGBoost Framework

+## DataSet

 ## Run Code:
 1. As an initial step, run through Create_Upload_Datasets_to_S3.ipynb notebook to generate and upload the required datasets to S3 Scratchpad Space.